Why Business Owners Don’t Plan for Succession…And Why it’s CriticalJuly 18, 2019

 Standing on Solid Ground

 As you can see, these three legs of the stool are closely related but are all important for an expert and an attorney to consider and support before submitting a damages report to the court.
 The attorney and expert should work together as a team to insure that the damages calculation meets all three tests and that the stool remains standing.
 Gryphon Valuation Consultants has assisted many attorneys and their clients with a variety of litigation issues, including the determination of lost profits.
-Please contact us at (702) 870-8258 for more information.
+Please contact us or call (702) 870-8258 for more information.